ewallace/protocols/RNAtagseq.md

 ## Notes

+- **This is not a protocol where you can cut corners.
+To save time and anguish, plan thoroughly, work cleanly, QC your samples and intermediate steps.**
 - Label everything and lay out tubes neurotically to avoid pipette error.
 - Observe RNase-free sample prep, for steps 1-8, also neurotically.
-Clean your workspace and pipettes with 50% Ethanol and RNAse-Zap, use reserved RNase-free pipettes and/or filter tips, ensure all tubes and reagents (including water) are RNase-free.
+Clean your workspace and pipettes with 50% Ethanol and RNAse-Zap, use reserved RNase-free pipettes and RNAse-free (non-autoclaved) tips, ensure all tubes and reagents (including water) are RNase-free.
 - Avoid DNA contamination, _especially from other sequencing libraries_ for steps 8+.
 Use filter tips for PCR reactions.
 - Points where the in-process libraries may be frozen at -80 C while you pause, are indicated as _PAUSE POINT_.
+Don't take the risk of pausing elsewhere.
 - SPRI/XP beads take a bit of skill.
 "2x SPRI" refers to the ratio of beads to aqueous solution containing nucleic acids (NA); this ratio controls the size of NA retained (see http://core-genomics.blogspot.com/2012/04/how-do-spri-beads-work.html).
 Be patient; wait for binding and for magnetisation.
 Prepare fresh 80% ethanol solution every day or two; the concentration drifts over time due to evaporation (manufacturer recommends 70% EtOH).
 Some reactions (2nd ligation, step 11) happen on-bead so change the elution step.
 Manufacturer's protocol with tweaks is below; practice SPRI extraction on a DNA ladder or RNA ladder and ensure full recovery.
 	- Add appropriate ratio of beads to sample in PCR tube, pipette up and down 10x gently.
 	- Incubate beads and sample at room temperature  for 15min to bind NA.